Test ID: TPNUQ Thiopurine Methyltransferase (TPMT) and Nudix Hydrolase (NUDT15) Genotyping, Varies

 The thiopurine drugs are purine antimetabolites that are useful in the treatment of acute lymphoblastic leukemia, autoimmune disorders (eg, Crohn disease, rheumatoid arthritis), and organ transplant recipients.
 The thiopurine drugs, 6-mercaptopurine, 6-thioguanine, and azathioprine are prodrugs that require intracellular activation to 6-thioguanine nucleotides (6-TGN).
 This activation is catalyzed by multiple enzymes.
 The cytotoxic effects of thiopurine drugs are achieved mainly through incorporation of 6-TGN into DNA and RNA.
 The pathway that leads to synthesis of active cytotoxic 6-TGN is in competition with inactivation pathways catalyzed by thiopurine methyltransferase (TPMT).
 Evaluation of this pathway is important because the level of 6-TGN measured in red blood cells have been correlated with both thiopurine therapeutic efficacy and toxicity such as myelosuppression.

 TPMT activity is inherited as a monogenic codominant trait, and variable TPMT activity is associated with TPMT genetic variants.
-The distribution of TPMT activity in red blood cells is trimodal in the White population, with approximately 0.3% of people having deficient (undetectable) TPMT activity, 11% low (intermediate) activity, and 89% normal TPMT activity.
+The distribution of TPMT activity in red blood cells is trimodal in the population of people with European ancestry, with approximately 0.3% having deficient (undetectable) TPMT activity, 11% low (intermediate) activity, and 89% normal TPMT activity.
 The allele for normal TPMT activity (wild type) has been designated TPMT*1.
-Four TPMT alleles, comprised of a combination of 3 different single-nucleotide variants, account for the majority of inactivating alleles in some ethnicities, including whites: TPMT*2, TPMT*3A, and TPMT*3C.
-Less frequently occurring TPMT alleles TPMT*4, TPMT*5, TPMT*8, and TPMT*12 also have been implicated as deficiency alleles.
+Four TPMT alleles, comprised of a combination of 3 different single-nucleotide variants, account for the majority of inactivating alleles in some ancestral populations, including Europeans: TPMT*2, TPMT*3A, and TPMT*3C.
+Less frequently occurring TPMT alleles including TPMT*4, TPMT*5, TPMT*8, and TPMT*12 also have been implicated as deficiency alleles.
 If no TPMT variant alleles are detected by this assay, the most likely genotype is that of TPMT*1/*1, although the presence of other rarer alleles cannot be excluded.

 Nudix hydrolase (NUDT15) is thought to dephosphorylate the active metabolites of thiopurines, TGTP, and TdGTP, which prevents their incorporation into DNA and decreases their cytotoxic effects.
 Genetic variants in NUDT15 that decrease this activity are strongly associated with thiopurine-related myelosuppression.
 NUDT15 deficiency is most common among East Asian (22.6%), South Asian (13.6%), and Native American populations (12.5%-21.2%).
 Studies in other populations are ongoing.
 This test evaluates variants associated with NUDT15*2, NUDT15*3, NUDT15*4, and NUDT15 *5.
 If no NUDT15 variant alleles are detected by this assay, the most likely genotype is that of NUDT15*1/*1, although the presence of other rarer alleles cannot be excluded.
 Individuals with variants in both TPMT and NUDT15 have been identified and were significantly more sensitive to mercaptopurine than individuals heterozygous for a variant in only one gene.
 Integration of both TPMT and NUDT15 testing may allow for more accurate prediction of thiopurine-related toxicity risk to guide dosing, particularly among patients from diverse populations.